- 9-week summer program that begins Monday, May 29, 2023 and concludes Friday, July 28, 2023.

 - Research: Scholars work with research mentors on a wide range of public health prevention, health disparities, treatment, and epidemiological studies.
 Scholars receive training in the analysis of large national databases and conducting community-based participatory research.

-All scholars participate in weekly seminars related to the CDC Winnable Battles, professional development, and public health, beginning June 3, 2022.
-Please note: these dates are subject to change.
-All scholars participate in the CDC Showcase and Expo July 25-27, 2022.
+All scholars participate in weekly seminars related to the CDC Winnable Battles, professional development, and public health, beginning Friday, June 2, 2023.

-- A $3,500 stipend is provided for Kennedy Krieger Institute and the University of South Dakota (9-week), and $3,000 is provided for the University of California (8-week) program participants.
+- A $3,500 stipend is provided for Kennedy Krieger Institute, the University of South Dakota and Aaniiih Nakoda College (9-week), and $3,000 is provided for the University of California (8-week) program participants.

 - Education and career mentorship